Mazatlán: La Isla de la Piedra

 La Isla de la Piedra, called Stone Island was born in 1936.
 Stone Island is known throughout Mexico for its long sandy beaches, Mexico's third largest coconut grove followed by the length of the southern beach which seems to disappears in the horizon.
 The main source of work for the residents of the island is fishing and transportation, as they bring many tourist and locals to the island from Mazatlán due to its popularity.
 To get to the island, it is possible to go by ferry, water taxi or drive by the 15 Mexico-Nogales road.
 Activities on the island include boat excursions, swimming, beach activities, and horseback riding.

 Mazatlán Aquarium

 Since its opening on September 13, 1980, Mazatlán Aquarium has been one of the most complete of its kind in Latin America.

 It was divided into two main areas, the aquarium and the botanical garden.
 The aquarium contained exhibits for 50 different fish species and a museum that had temporary exhibitions and permanent displays that included shells, snails, and materials relating to the marine ecosystem.
 The botanical garden consisted of 1 hectare which included 75 tree species from around the world, and regional species of Sinaloa.

 On May 30, 2023, the Gran Acuario Mazatlán was inaugurated, replacing and expanding the old aquarium that was in its place, it was the largest aquarium in Latin America.

+Observatorio 1873

+Observatorio 1873 is a tourism park in Mazatlán.
+In the middle of the 19th century, it began as a military lookout point for defending Mazatlán against hostile ships and piracy.
+It was transformed in 1873 into Observatorio Mazatlán, an observatory focused on data collection in meteorology and seismology.
+Observatorio 1837 opened for visitors in February 2020.
+It includes an agave garden, a whale museum, a manor house museum, an aviary, an iguana sanctuary, a zip line, and a rooftop bar and restaurant.